Q How do I buy tickets to the festival?

 Q When is the Festival held and how long does the Festival go for?

 A The Port Fairy Folk Festival is always held on the Victorian Labour Day long weekend in March.
-The festival is a four day event and your ticket entitles you entry to all concerts and activities over the 4 days.
+The festival is a four day event and your ticket entitles you entry to all concerts and activities for the duration of your ticket type (full or ‘half festival’).

 Friday 5:30 pm – 1:00 am